 What can I do to protect seagrass habitats?

 Thank you for caring about our beautiful seagrass meadows!
 We are just getting started, however, do keep an eye out for our upcoming seagrass related events which will be advertised on our What's On page.

-This WWF-UK led project will bring together expertise from a range of partner organisations including Project Seagrass, the Royal Botanic Garden Edinburgh, Heriot-Watt University, the Marine Conservation Society, and community hubs centred around the Ecology Centre in Fife, Fife Coast and Countryside Trust, Edinburgh Shoreline, Heart of Newhaven Community, and ourselves at the Scottish Seabird Centre.
+This WWF-UK led project brings together expertise from a range of partner organisations including Project Seagrass, the Royal Botanic Garden Edinburgh, Heriot-Watt University, the Marine Conservation Society, and community hubs centred around the Ecology Centre in Fife, Fife Coast and Countryside Trust, Edinburgh Shoreline, Heart of Newhaven Community, and ourselves at the Scottish Seabird Centre.

 This three year programme has been made possible by funding from Aviva, the ScottishPower Foundation, and the Moondance Foundation; this project is also supported by the Scottish Government’s Nature Restoration Fund, which is facilitated by the Scottish Marine Environmental Enhancement Fund (SMEEF) and managed by NatureScot.

 Keep in touch with our seagrass blog posts:

 - Sharing seagrass stories: our seagrass restoration officer Marie reflects on her first month at the Scottish Seabird Centre.
 Check-out her blog.